Contingency Management for Technology-based Information Systems

 - ensuring that personnel within their areas are adequately trained on the contents of the plans.

-7.3 The division heads shall decide the criticality of functions and/or assignment of responsibilities that are disputed or not organizationally apparent.
+7.3 The vice presidents shall decide the criticality of functions and/or assignment of responsibilities that are disputed or not organizationally apparent.
 The Assistant Vice President for Information Technology is responsible for identifying the technology resources that support critical functions, for developing contingency plans for critical technology-based information systems and for representing information technology within the broader continuity of operations/emergency planning context.

 7.4 Development of contingency management plans for central information systems is a shared responsibility.
 IT is responsible for the central computing facilities and the communications network.
 The system owner is responsible for the contingency management plans and alternate procedures necessary to sustain functionality during the recovery period.